The Bredesen ReCODE Protocol™ way of eating is known as KetoFLEX 12/3™

 - reports of feeling more cognitively clear

-- key biomarkers, especially fasting insulin and Hba1c, come closer to optimal ranges
+- key biomarkers, especially fasting insulin and Hba1c, come closer or within optimal range

 - resolution of chronic constipation and/or diarrhea

 - improvements in other issues, like skin conditions, joint pain, and autoimmune symptoms